Teach in Dubai, UAE

 Want to know how much money you can make teaching in Dubai?
 Use our Teach Abroad Salary Calculator to find out!

 Teachers and admin looking to relocate to Dubai will need a resident visa which is normally provided by your employer.
 The hiring school may have a process in place for registering you.

 For more information on the visa process for teachers check out the following resources:

 Living in Dubai

 Dubai is home to an impressive number of ancient attractions and modern amenities.
-Known for its extensive shopping options – luxurious shopping centres, enormous boutiques and markets – Dubai draws in millions of tourists each year.
+Known for its extensive shopping options – luxurious shopping centers, enormous boutiques and markets – Dubai draws in millions of tourists each year.
 While living in Dubai, teachers will experience a unique combination of traditional Middle Eastern ways of life and an upscale expatriate lifestyle.

 Located on the Gulf coast, Dubai is the most populous emirate in the United Arab Emirates.
 Dubai has a very hot, dry climate; on average, Dubai has less than 30 days of rain each year.
-Due to its proximity to other countries, Dubai is both a popular tourist destination and a great place to live for those seeking to travel during holidays and school breaks.
+With close proximity to other countries, Dubai is both a popular tourist destination and a great place to live for those seeking to travel during holidays and school breaks.

 Are you looking for a teaching opportunity in one of the most dynamic countries in the world?
 For teachers looking to broaden their horizons and gain international experience, this captivating destination offers a wealth of adventures and growth.
 Each of the 7 emirates in the UAE have something unique to offer.

 Known for its luxurious lifestyle and iconic landmarks, Dubai is a popular destination for expat teachers.
 It has a thriving education sector, with many international schools and universities, and offers excellent career prospects.